Dupont de Ligonnès murders and disappearance: American investigation

 Xavier Dupont de Ligonnès created Netsurf Concept LLC, a company that was recorded on the commercial register in Florida, United States.
 His advisor was Gérard Corona, a French immigrant and manager of the company Strategy Netcom, which was founded in 1998.
 Corona specialises in assisting foreigners with administrative and legal procedures in the United States.
 He also helps his clients to open foreign bank accounts and to obtain anonymous bank cards allowing them to withdraw money anywhere in the world without leaving a trace.
 It has been theorised that Xavier Dupont de Ligonnès could have used these services in order to disappear.

+Texas 2020

+There was a possible sighting of Dupont de Ligonnès in Brewster County, Texas in 2020 with a black Labrador Retriever.
+In March 2026 the sheriff's office posted 15-year-old photos of him and appealed to the public for information.